 For simplicity’s sake, I was going to keep the Javelin’s centerboard trunk and steel board, but a friend talked me into removing them and building a keel.
 Fortunately, the centerboard was only held in place with a single bolt, so it was easy to remove.
 After that I cut out the centerboard trunk, filled the slot with foam and glassed it over.
-I made a keel from a section of pressure-treated 2-by-6 lumber, which I attached to the bottom 5200 sealant and screws.
+I made a keel from a section of pressure-treated 2-by-6 lumber, which I attached to the bottom with 5200 sealant and screws.
 I then glassed over the keel and painted it.

 Eventually the question of how to power the boat arose.
-I wanted a steering wheel, so my first thought was to buy a small 4-stroke outboard that could be controlled via a steering arm.
+I wanted a steering wheel, so my first thought was to buy a small four-stroke outboard that could be controlled via a steering arm.
 However, I soon discovered that there were weight and safety issues involved with adding an outboard, so I had to come up with another solution.

-To supply power to the motors I installed a pair of Group 31, 12-volt, deep-cycle batteries (1 per motor) in the center of the boat, under the helm and passenger seats.
+To supply power to the motors, I installed a pair of Group 31, 12-volt, deep-cycle batteries (one per motor) in the center of the boat, under the helm and passenger seats.
 The motors’ processors were mounted above the batteries.
 I also installed an onboard battery charger in front of the batteries, under the starboard seat, next to a Poly Planar amp for the stereo system.
 The rotary controls for the motors were installed next to the helm seat.